Parents can now pay for school dinners in various ways.

 How does the finger printing system work for free school meals?

-Free school meal children still tap on the finger printing, but the lunch is given to them without any money on the account.
+Free school meal children still tap on the finger printing, but a lunch is given to them without any money on the account.